ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ✔ Enter file path to write export data to: /tmp/testsubnet-export.dat
 ```

-The file is in text format and it should not be tampered with.
+The file is in text format and it shouldn't be tampered with.
 It can then be used to import the configuration
 on a different machine.

 ## Subnet Import